Why Do Great Group Portraits Require A Highly Skilled Photographer?

 I believe this photo was used in a magazine article about the successful Bethesda company.
 Another version I made is cropped considerably higher with much more sky in the background which conveys even more power in the image.

-The below white background 3 person group portrait of executives from Terraform/Sun Edison was created on location in their office in Bethesda,MD.
+White Background – The white background 3 person group portrait of executives from Terraform/Sun Edison was created on location in their office in Bethesda,MD.

 Bours & Lucero was very happy with this recent gray gradient background portrait of their group!